 The mission of the Office of Multicultural Affairs (OMA) is to provide quality services and programs that support and enhance the collegiate experience, particularly for students of color.
-Through advising, advocacy, and outreach, OMA is dedicated to an equitable, diverse, and inclusive campus community that helps students excel individually and collectively.
-The OMA mission is accomplished by enhancing four core multicultural student values: Leadership development Equity, diversity, and inclusion (EDI) Educational growth Personal growth
+Through advising, advocacy and outreach, OMA is dedicated to an equitable, diverse and inclusive campus community that helps students excel individually and collectively.

-At that time, Veda Stone, Native American Coordinator and Alice Grant, Black American Program Coordinator, worked with this committee of eleven UWEC faculty and staff to discuss the needs of these student populations and to identify strategic priorities to support student of color at UW-Eau Claire.
+At that time, Veda Stone, Native American coordinator and Alice Grant, Black American program coordinator, worked with this committee of 11 UWEC faculty and staff to discuss the needs of these student populations and to identify strategic priorities to support student of color at UW-Eau Claire.

 A History of Leadership

 Since its founding, the Office of Multicultural Affairs has been led by passionate and dedicated individuals.

 1977-1986: Andrew Pumphrey, Coordinator

 2004-2016: Dr. Jesse Dixon, Director

 2017-2018: Dr. Tamara Johnson, Director of OMA & Vice Chancellor for Equity, Diversity and Inclusion